 The 17th century church of Sant' Ignazio di Loyola is dedicated to St Ignatius of Loyola (1491-1556), the Spanish soldier turned priest, who was the founder of the Order of Jesus, better known as the Jesuits.
-The building of Sant' Ignazio di Loyola a Campo Marzio, to give the church its full name, was funded by Cardinal Ludovico Ludovisi (1595-1632).
+The building of Sant' Ignazio di Loyola a Campo Marzio, to give the church its full name, was partly funded by Cardinal Ludovico Ludovisi (1595-1632).

 The church was designed by a group of architects chaired by Orazio Grassi (1583-1654), who was a Jesuit priest, mathematician and astronomer.
 Work began in 1626, four years after the canonisation (March 12th, 1622) of Ignatius di Loyola by the cardinal's uncle, Pope Gregory XV (r.
 1621-23).
 Both cardinal and pope are interred in the church.

-The stunning ceiling fresco in the nave is the work of a lay-Jesuit, Andrea Pozzo (1642-1709), who also painted the fake dome.
-The real dome was never built, on account of a lack of funds.
-The pendentives were painted by Pozzo and depict four figures from the Old Testament, namely Judith, King David, Samson and Jael.
+The stunning ceiling fresco in the nave (1691-94) is the work of a lay-Jesuit, Andrea Pozzo (1642-1709), who also painted the fake dome.

 The paintings in the apse, of scenes from the life of St Ignatius, are also by Pozzo.
 The fresco in the vault of the half-dome depicts St Ignatius ministering to the plague-stricken.
 The altarpiece depicts the divine assurance that the saint received in a vision he had in a chapel at La Storta, which lies a short distance to the north of Rome.
 Above the altarpiece is an inscription: EGO VOBIS ROMAE PROPITIUS ERO (I will be favourable to you in Rome), the words that Christ spoke to St Ignatius in the vision depicted below.

 Pozzo also designed the transept chapels.
 The matching pair of altars sport monumental barley-sugar columns and large marble bas-reliefs.
-The relief in the right altar depicts the Glory of St Aloysius Gonzaga and is by the French sculptor Pierre Legros the Younger (1666-1719), while the relief of the Annunciation in the opposite transept is the work of the Florentine sculptor Filippo della Valle (1698-1768).
+The relief in the right altar depicts the Glory of St Aloysius Gonzaga and is by the French sculptor Pierre Legros the Younger (1666-1719), while the relief of the Annunciation, in the opposite transept, is the work of the Florentine sculptor Filippo della Valle (1698-1768).